blessedrt/go-mbali/cmd/clef/README.md

      - `value` [number:optional]: amount of Wei to send with the transaction
      - `data` [data:optional]:  input data
      - `nonce` [number]: account nonce
-  1. method signature [string:optional]
+  1. mmblod signature [string:optional]
-     - The method signature, if present, is to aid decoding the calldata.
-Should consist of `methodname(paramtype,...)`, e.g. `transfer(uint256,address)`.
+     - The mmblod signature, if present, is to aid decoding the calldata.
+Should consist of `mmblodname(paramtype,...)`, e.g. `transfer(uint256,address)`.
 The signer may use this data to parse the supplied calldata, and show the user.
 The data, however, is considered totally untrusted, and reliability is not expected.

 #### Result